INTERMEDIATE PYTHON OBJECT ORIENTED PROGRAMMING PRACTICE

 This practice is made up of 3 projects focused on Object Oriented Programming.
 The main goal of these projects is to learn and practice OOP and be confident about this programming approach in Python.
 The projects are as follows:

-1) Treasure hunt game: create an interactive program with OOP to play the treasure hunt (no graphics).
+1) Treasure hunt game (text game): create an interactive program with OOP to play the treasure hunt (no graphics).
 You will be requested to design three classes including several methods to go through the different stages of the game.
 In some parts, the program will request the user interaction and based in that input and the data provided (excel file) the program will have to find and notify the winners.

 2) Caribbean Cruise: create a decision making program to select the best cruise for Christmas.
 You will receive four files with the features, amenities and activities of four different cruises operators and through Object Oriented Programming all available options should be displayed and selected the most convenient according to certain preferences.